ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/custom_branding.md

 ### 2. Custom variables

-In the `/_sass/custom_variables.scss` file, you can declare variables that can be used by the theme.
+In the `/_sass/_custom_variables.scss` file, you can declare variables that can be used by the theme.
 These are variables that are used by the theme to define the color, background-color, size and more of components like:

 - Sidebar background color and sidebar color ($sidebar-bg and $sidebar-color)
 - Background color of the top-navigation ($topnav-bg)
+- Active and hover styles of the top-navigation ($topnav-link-color-active and $topnav-link-bg-active)
 - Background color of the footer ($footer-bg)
-- Size of the branding logo in the top-navigation ($topnav-brand-heigh)
+- Size of the branding logo in the top-navigation ($topnav-brand-height)

 The variables that you can define, and their respective defaults, can be found in the [theme variables file](https://github.com/ELIXIR-Belgium/elixir-toolkit-theme/blob/main/_sass/_variables.scss).